open-mmlab/mmdetection/docs/GETTING_STARTED.md

 ## Inference with pretrained models

-We provide testing scripts to evaluate a whole dataset (COCO, PASCAL VOC, etc.), and also some high-level apis for easier integration to other projects.
+We provide testing scripts to evaluate a whole dataset (COCO, PASCAL VOC, Cityscapes, etc.), and also some high-level apis for easier integration to other projects.

 ### Test a dataset